MaxusDev/MWTool/README.md

 - **Baudrate at 512000**
 - For mac, `coolterm`is recommended.
 To change the baudrate simply goto **"Option-Serial Port-Baudrate(Custom)"**
   ![Change the baudrate](https://i.loli.net/2020/01/06/tOy9frKPDdCE4Al.png)
-- For windows, `taraterm` will be a nice choice
+- For windows, `sscom32` will be a nice choice

 #### Debug commands